Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the presence of an output schema (not shown), the description sufficiently covers the tool's capabilities and usage without needing to detail the return format.
+Given the presence of an output schema and strong annotations, the description sufficiently covers the tool's purpose, usage scenarios, and important language behavior.
+It is complete for a simple lookup tool and does not need to explain return values.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.